mortang2410/dotfiles/README.md

 said, I am just content with what I have figured out, and maybe contentment is the best metric.
 Best to only learn a new tool when one feels like it, and hopefully enjoys the journey as well.

+There is no need to read anything further until you actually want to try it out.
+Even then, the installation guide is a bit rough and unpolished.

 ## Installation guide